-Finally, the PwC Network coordinates an inspection program to review the design and operating effectiveness of our SoQM - the "third line of defence".
-The use of a central team to monitor these inspections across the Network enables a consistent view and sharing of relevant experience across the PwC Network.
-The results of the inspections are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
-In situations where adverse quality issues on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional reviews, financial penalties or further sanctions in accordance with our firm's Recognition and Accountability Framework.
+The results of all inspections are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
+In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional monitoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.

-Partners and employees of our firm are informed about the review results and the actions taken to enable them to draw the necessary conclusions for the performance of their engagements.
-In addition, the GAQ-I Leader informs engagement partners of our firm, who are responsible for group audits involving cross-border work, about relevant quality review findings in other PwC member firms which enables our partners to consider these findings in planning and performing their audit work.
+Partners and employees of our firm are informed about the inspection results and the actions taken to enable them to draw the necessary conclusions for the performance of their engagements.
+In addition, engagement partners of our firm are informed by the network inspection program about relevant inspection findings in other PwC member firms, which enables our partners to consider these findings in planning and performing their audit work.